 Sometimes, a business will ask for your Social Security number as a personal identifier for their records.
-In this case, you can offer your driver's license number, passport number, student ID number, etc. instead.
+In this case, you can offer your driver's

+How to Check Your Social Security Number for Fraudulent Activity license number, passport number, student ID number, etc. instead.